admindatahandbook/book/testing/index.md

 *Safe settings* describe the environment in which data access is permitted and shows how physical security is implemented in practice.
 The concrete implementation choices showcased in the case studies complement the overview of the different methods provided in chapter \@ref(security) and illustrate the diversity of possible approaches.

 For example, in the Ohio Longitudinal Data Archive (OLDA) partnership (chapter \@ref(olda) by Joshua D. Hawley), data access may occur from the researcher's own computer, but the file transfer protocol only admits identified devices that were previously registered.
-The Institute for Employment Research (IAB)---chapter \@ref(iab)---requires that all users access the data through hardware that fulfills a specific set of client specifications, and until 2018, required a dedicated thin client, a stripped-down device that has no functionalities other than logging onto the central data server.
+The Research Data Center at the Institute for Employment Research (RDC-IAB)---chapter \@ref(iab)---requires that all users access the data through hardware that fulfills a specific set of client specifications, and until 2018, required a dedicated thin client, a stripped-down device that has no functionalities other than logging onto the central data server.

 How stringent the physical protection measures are may again partly depend on what groups of people are given access (safe people), but also on how sensitive the data are (safe data), either for privacy or intellectual property reasons; for example, only secure rooms or similar physical access-restricted setups can reliably protect from unauthorized parties snapping images of a user screen.